TongCHEN779/MultiMomOpt/README.md

 ```

 ## References
-The Lipschitz Constant Estimation problem is referred to [Polynomial Optimization for Bounding Lipschitz Constants of Deep Networks](https://arxiv.org/abs/2002.03657).
+The Lipschitz Constant Estimation problem is referred to [Semialgebraic Optimization for Lipschitz Constants of ReLU Networks](https://arxiv.org/abs/2002.03657).
 The Robustness Certification problem is referred to [Semidefinite relaxations for certifying robustness to adversarial examples](https://arxiv.org/abs/1811.01057).
 For more information, contact me: tchen@laas.fr.